Skip to main content

 User experience

 On first launch after the configuration is applied, the Cowork tab shows a Sign in with Google page instead of the task composer.
-The user clicks the button, approves access in their default browser, and the app relaunches into Cowork automatically.
+The user clicks the button, approves access in their default browser, and the app returns to the Cowork tab.
 The browser flow runs on the host, outside the Cowork sandbox, so it can use the user’s existing Google session and any security keys or passkeys configured on the device.
 Users stay signed in across app restarts.
 To sign out, a user can revoke access for your OAuth client from their Google Account’s third-party connections page; the app detects the revoked token at the next session start and shows the sign-in page again.

 Configuration keys